Department and Faculty

 - Average chief resident operative caseload is approximately 450 operations a year

-The cumulative case volume at Mayo Clinic's campuses in Florida and Arizona available for training is approximately 3,500 cases.
+The cumulative case volume at Mayo Clinic in Minnesota, Arizona, and Florida, is 10,000 cases.

 Mayo Clinic neurosurgery residents have access to several state-of-the-art skills labs for refinement of their techniques outside the operating room.
-These include cadaveric labs with full endoscopic and microscopic support, a rat-based microvascular anastomosis lab, and a microsurgical dry lab within the resident work area at Mayo Clinic Hospital — Rochester, Saint Marys Campus, our main teaching hospital.
+These include cadaveric labs with full endoscopic and microscopic support, a rat-based microvascular anastomosis lab, the Peris-Celda anatomy dissection lab, the Center for Procedural Skills Mastery, and a microsurgical dry lab within the resident work area at Mayo Clinic Hospital — Rochester, Saint Marys Campus, our main teaching hospital.

 Advisers and mentors

-At the start of the PGY-2 or PGY-3 year, residents select or are assigned to neurosurgery faculty mentors.
+At the start of the PGY-2 or PGY-3 year, you will select or be assigned to neurosurgery faculty mentors.
 This relationship is established early in residency to encourage longitudinal development of a mentoring relationship, and to promise access to faculty members for advice throughout residency.

-Mentors are expected to give close attention to the resident's goals, objectives and spectrum of operative experience throughout the training program.
-The mentor can also help the resident choose a research project, give guidance about post-residency career planning and serve as an advocate in post-training placement.
+Mentors are expected to give close attention to your goals, objectives, and spectrum of operative experience throughout the training program.
+The mentor can also help you choose a research project, give guidance about post-residency career planning, and serve as an advocate in post-training placement.

 The chair is also intimately involved in the counseling and guiding of residents both during and after their tenures.
-Annual meetings are arranged between each resident and the chair to provide another mentoring perspective, individualize the resident's training program, and discuss options for advanced subspecialty training pertaining to career and professional aspirations.
+Annual meetings are arranged between you and the department chair and the vice chair of research to provide another mentoring perspective, individualize your training program, and discuss options for advanced subspecialty training pertaining to your career and professional aspirations.

 Many prominent neurosurgeons visit Mayo Clinic each year.
 They present their work at scheduled conferences and morning lectures and participate in hospital rounds.
 These visits are scheduled to include time for informal interaction between the visitor and residents.